Draped and Capped Bust Half Dollars

 O-108

-Original $750 Ample Mint Bloom, Steely Frosted Luster, Moderate Cartwheels, Great Grade.
+Original $700 Ample Mint Bloom, Steely Frosted Luster, Moderate Cartwheels, Great Grade.
+Consignor Price Reduction.
 Light silver-gray surfaces are well preserved on this near-choice 1833 O-108 Capped Bust half.
 Mint bloom is seen surrounding the stars and date on the obverse and throughout the reverse.
 Bright light inspection revealed rotating cartwheels.
 Strike is typical.
 Silver-gray coloration is probably the result of a quick dip though the luster remains unimpeded.
 A solid example at the perfect collector grade.
 Housed in an NGC new large font holder.

 Capped Bust 1833 1833